mitre-attack/attack-website/README.md

 # MITRE ATT&amp;CK Website

 ## Content Errors on the Website
-If you find errors or typos on the site related to content, please let us know by sending an email to attack@mitre.org with the title **Website Content Error**.
+If you find errors or typos on the site related to content, please let us know by sending an email to attack@mitre.org with the subject **Website Content Error**.

 #### Please let us know the following:
 1. The url where you found the error.